jonahoffline/csv2api/README.md

 weather.csv - http://localhost:3000/weather
 ```

-**Note**: Endpoints can be accessed with simple name or their .json extension.
+**Note**: Endpoints can be accessed with the filename or their .json extension.

 ### Load a specific folder
   $csv2api -d office_stuff/sad_csvs/